cskubra/rsschool-cv/README.md

 ### Briefly About Myself:

 I am a person focused on personal development and I aim to enter the software sector through automation.
-I also want to advance to a software developer position.
+I also want to advance to a software developer position. <br>
 I have theoretical knowledge in Python programming and test automation, and I am actively working to improve my skills in these areas.
 I have gained theoretical knowledge and practical experience in functional and non-functional testing through manual testing on uTest.com.
 I know the basics of Test Plans, Checklists, Test Cases, Bug Reports, and Test Result Reports.<br>
 I have laid the theoretical foundations in SQL, HTML, and XPath and I am open to further development in these areas.<br> I have beginner-level theoretical and practical knowledge in Robot Framework, Selenium, Unittest, and Pytest.
 My ability to work effectively both in a team and independently, along with my quick learning skills and flexible work approach,  makes me effective in dynamic work environments.<br>
 My interest in technology and passion for continuous learning guide me in my career journey.
 I aim to add value in the fields of software development and test automation and improve my skills in these sectors.